simonmichael/hledger_site/src/simons-setup.md

 Author:       Simon Michael
 Tested on:    mac mojave+
 Tested with:  hledger 1.14+
-Tools used:
-hledger,
-hledger-ui,
-GNU make,
+Tools used:   hledger, hledger-ui, ledger-mode, GNU make, ...
 ...

 Some notes on my setup circa 2019 and later.